An arithmetic Lefschetz-Riemann-Roch theorem. With an appendix by Xiaonan Ma: The Lefschetz-Riemann-Roch theorem

 where $\overline{A}.$ is an exact sequence of hermitian vector bundles on $P$.
-We may require that $\overline{A}.$ is orthogonally split, then we split $\overline{A}.$ into a family of short exact sequence of hermitian bundles from $j=1$ to $n-1$
+We endow $A.$ with the metrics coming form $\overline{F}.$ via the natural inclusion.
+We split $\overline{A}.$ into a family of short exact sequence of hermitian bundles from $j=1$ to $n-1$